selfcommunity/developers-doc/docs/apireference/v2/course/join_or_accept_invite_to_course.md

 title: Join Or Accept Invite
 ---

-This endpoint allows users to join or to accept the invite to join a specific course.
+This endpoint allows users to join or to accept the invite to join a specific course.<br/>
+It will request to join the course if the course is `private` or `secret`.

 :::info